-- 3.4.2 Prior to the beginning of work, the arborist in charge shall ensure that hazards pertaining to the work or task at hand are identified and that measures are taken to reduce, eliminate, or avoid the identified hazards. - 3.4.3 A job briefing shall be performed on the job site by the arborist in charge before the start of each job.
-The briefing shall be communicated to all affected workers. - 3.4.3.1 The job briefing shall cover the hazards associated with the job, work procedures involved, job assignments, special precautions, energy-source controls, and PPE requirements.EXCEPTION
+- 3.4.3 A job briefing shall be performed on the job site by the arborist in charge before the start of each job.
+The briefing shall be communicated to all affected workers. - 3.4.3.1 The job briefing shall cover the hazards associated with the job, work procedures involved, job assignments, special precautions, energy-source controls, and PPE requirements.